oscarb/pad/_docs/android-studio.md

 * Display documentation with <kbd>Ctrl</kbd> + <kbd>Q</kbd>
 * Select the next of selection with <kbd>Alt</kbd> + <kbd>J</kbd>

+When switching between a debug apk and a signed release apk on the same device, remember to first uninstall the debug apk _for all users_.

 Edit Custom VM options...
 ```